HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-description.md

 In general for infection models in connected subpopulations, the transmission rates $$\beta_{ji}$$ can take on arbitrary values.
 In this pipeline, however, we impose an additional structure on these terms.
 We assume that interactions between subpopulations occur when individuals temporarily relocate to another subpopulation, where they interact with locals.
 We call this movement “mobility”, and it could be due to regular commuting, special travel, etc. There is a transmission rate ($$\beta_j$$) associated with each subpopulation $$j$$, and individuals physically in that subpopulation – permanently or temporarily – are exposed and infected with this local rate whenever they encounter local susceptible individuals.

-The transmission matrix is then:
+The transmission matrix is then

 $$
 \beta_{ji} = \begin{cases} p_a \frac{M_{ij}}{N_i} \beta_j &\text{if } j \neq i \\ \left( 1- \sum_{j \neq i} p_a \frac{M_{ij}}{N_i} \right) &\text{if } j = i \end{cases}